-The MISK, or Modification to Ideal Stability by Kinetic effects, code calculates the change in potential energy of the plasma due to kinetic effects, $\delta W_K$ .
+The MISK code calculates the change in potential energy of the plasma due to kinetic effects, $\delta W_K$ .
 Along with the fluid $\delta W$ terms calculated using a marginally stable eigenfunction with the PEST code, the dispersion relation or energy principle including kinetic effects is used to predict the growth rate of the resistive wall mode.
 This approach assumes that kinetic effects do not change the eigenfunction, and that the mode growth rate and frequency are small, so their nonlinear inclusion is unimportant.
 Cases which are above the ideal no-wall limit, and therefore would be unstable without kinetic effects, are examined.
 MISK has been used extensively (see Refs.
-[19-25, 47, and 48]), and close quantitative agreement has been found between theoretically expected
+19-25, 34, and 49), and close quantitative agreement has been found between theoretically expected RWM marginal stability points and RWM stability in NSTX and DIII-D.